lanl/LaGriT/docs/pages/tutorial/demo_faults/index.md

 merge faults for easier refinement

 These faults were exported from an Earthvision Geologic model as triangulated surfaces.
-The material ID 6 and 12 were assigned based on provided fault names.
+The material ID 6 (green) and 12 (yellow) were assigned based on provided fault names.
+See image at page top.

 There are many ways surfaces may be processed and read by LaGriT.
 See [Demo Import Surfaces](surfaces/index.md)